Things to do in Portland Maine

 Cumberland County Civic Center

-The Civic Center in Portland's Old Port is the hub of great events coming and going through Portland.
+The Cross Arena in Portland's Old Port is the hub of great events coming and going through Portland.
 Here, hip and relevant music performances including the Black Keys, American Idol, Cirque du Soleil as well as the home ice hockey rink for the Maine team, the Portland Pirates and visiting shows of Disney on Ice.

 From late April to early September, Hadlock Field's stadium lights shine on the Boston Red Sox IAA Farm Team, Portland Sea Dogs.
 Faces now recognized on the Boston Red Sox like Dustin Pedroia, Jacoby Ellsbury, "Youk" and Kevin Millar.
 A Sea Dogs game is a Maine highlight, from the classic ballpark atmosphere to the mascot Slugger the Sea Dogs – it's a great value too – much more affordable than Fenway.